 This image is a perfect introduction to draking, simultaneously conveying the peril and thrill of hunting such a powerful, swift animal at high altitude.
 Kuwabata’s thin, graceful lines and sparing use of screen tone capture the speed of the wind, the texture of the dragon’s skin, and the delicate feathering on the dragon’s ears, but also the vast emptiness of the sky.
 These details allow us to imagine for ourselves what it would be like to stand astride the dragon’s back, gazing at a mountain peak that’s poking above the clouds, or looking back at the ship and realizing the impossibility of rescue if something goes wrong.

-As exciting as the dragon hunting sequences are, Drifting Dragons is more an exercise in careful world-building than action-oriented storytelling.
+As exciting as the dragon hunting sequences are, Drifting Dragons is as much an exercise in careful world-building as action-oriented storytelling.
 Kuwabara devotes page after page to the crew’s routines, capturing the heat, smell, and physical labor of stripping meat from bones and rendering fat.
-He also maps the physical environment of the Quin Zaza in precise detail, from the main deck and crow’s nest to the sleeping quarters and the hold, where most of the butchering, smoking, and boiling takes place.
+He also renders the physical environment of the Quin Zaza in precise detail, from the main deck and crow’s nest to the sleeping quarters and the hold, where most of the butchering, smoking, and boiling takes place.
 Last but not least, Kuwabara shows us how each member of the crew contributes to the functioning of the ship, and explains what first drew them to the skies.

-If Drifting Dragons’ efforts at comedy fall flat, the manga is nonetheless engrossing, evoking a sense of time and place in the manner of a Miyazaki film, at once familiar and fanciful.
+If Drifting Dragons’ efforts at comedy fall flat, the manga is nonetheless engrossing.
 Kurabawa clearly knows the history of whaling, and has found a clever way to integrate those details into his fantasy world.
 At the same time, however, the vividness of the world he’s created has its own integrity; one could read Drifting Dragons in blissful ignorance of Moby Dick or The Wreck of the Whaleship Essex and still be swept up in the activity of the Quin Zaza’s crew and the thrill of flying alongside dragons in the clouds.
 Highly recommended.

 Dolin, Eric Jay.
 Leviathan: The History of American Whaling.
 W.W.
 Norton & Co., 2007.